radish-es/opensourcelaw/content/courses/Property/modules/anticolonialism_framework.md

 ### Territorial Land Acknowledgements

 Our class meetings take place in Mi'kma'ki, the lands of the Mi'kmaq.
-Beginning in 1725, the Mi’kmaq and the British entered into and then periodically renewed a series of nation-to-nation agreements—the Peace and Friendship Treaties—that remain in force today.
+Beginning in 1725, the Mi’kmaq and the British entered into, and  periodically renewed, a series of nation-to-nation agreements—the *Peace and Friendship Treaties*—that remain in force today.

 Many of you will be familiar with the concept of a *land acknowledgement* — the practice of acknowledging the Indigenous territory on which a class, event or meeting is taking place and recognizing or reaffirming the treaty relationships in that territory.
 A land acknowledgement often used at Dalhousie looks similar to or builds on this statement: